 “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”

-Trouble is a standard byproduct of living in this world.
+Trouble is a common byproduct of living in this world.
 There is no such thing as an untroubled life for anybody.
-What Jesus is offering us is peace in the midst of adversity.
-Living like the birds in the air or the flowers in the field is living one day at a time without worrying about the future.
+What Jesus offers is peace in the midst of adversity.
 God won’t take away our troubles, but He is well able to take care of our worried minds.